 Well, we listened to this problem, and we came up with three solutions for you.

 First, you can create animated Stories from static assets, in just a few clicks from your Library:

-Second, you can create, preview & approve Instagram Stories in Post Builder, right from the same interface you already know and love:
+Second, you can create, preview, and approve Instagram Stories in Post Builder, right from the same interface you already know and love:

 Simply select the “Stories” option from our Post Builder, and your complete Story will be posted at the click of a button!
 No messy workflows or smartphones needed.

-Social media Stories are used by over one billion people around the world every day.
+Over one billion people around the world every day use social media Stories.